 - Complete your car loan application at Boro.
 (Checking your rate will not affect your credit score.)

 - If approved, upload the required documents and e-sign the loan agreement

 - If you don’t have a car picked out, a BoroVIP representative can help you find a car

 - Make a down payment at the dealership and pick up your car

 While borrowers with excellent credit may be able to qualify for more favorable financing elsewhere, including promotional rates from car dealers that go as low as zero percent, college students with no credit history may not be eligible for better rates unless they have a cosigner.

-- You can buy almost any car you want: While the vehicle must come from a dealer and must be a newer model vehicle without too many miles or an accident history, you have a lot of leeway in the vehicle you pick.
-You aren’t locked into shopping with a particular dealer, and you can buy a new or used vehicle.
+While there are requirements your car must meet, you have a lot of leeway in the vehicle you pick.
+You aren’t locked into shopping with a particular dealer and can buy a new or used vehicle.

-- You can build credit: Boro will report your payment history to credit reporting agencies, which will help improve your credit score so borrowing is easier in the future.
+Boro will report your payment history to credit reporting agencies, which will help improve your credit score so borrowing is easier in the future.